 The educational requirement is 80 hours of ADR training of which 40 hours must be a single, pre-approved mediation course.
 The other 40 hours can be a combination of courses, but must be in ADR and must be training, so you can't just take a psychology course or legal course or go to a conference.

-ADRIA runs the National Introductory Mediation course in Calgary and Edmonton three times per year.
+ADRIA runs the National Introductory Mediation course three times per year in Edmonton and two times per year in Calgary.
 Other pre-approved courses are offered at Mount Royal University and the Justice Institute of BC.
 If you are unsure if a course would qualify towards your designation, please contact the ADRIA office.

 For the practical experience requirement, you need two real (actual) solo mediations (paid or unpaid), or two supervised mock mediations, or one of each.